Reading & Development: 1-2 hours

 Step 5: Prepare a 'Patient Appointment' screen

-1. Add a new form called Patient Appointment like screenshot shown below.
+Step 5.1.
+Add a new form called Patient Appointment as in the screenshot shown below.
 This form is a very basic mockup of an appointment screen and you do not need to create the ListBoxes and other unused elements.
 Add the My Health Record button which your users will click to access the patient’s My Health Record landing page.
 The Finish Appointment (or a similarly titled button) will be important for future guides.
-On the bottom of form, we add input and output fields for SOAP request, response and returning errors for testing purposes.
+On the bottom of form, you add input and output fields for SOAP request, response and returning errors for testing purposes.

-2. Disable the My Health Record button by default using the Windows form button properties.
-We will enable the button if the patient with this given IHI exists in the My Health Record system.
+Step 5.2.
+Disable the My Health Record button by default using the Windows form button properties.
+You will enable the button if the patient with this given IHI exists in the My Health Record system.
 This will be covered in the next steps.

 Step 6: Add code to call DoesPCEHRExist

-In these steps, we add the code to run DoesPCEHRExist in the background when the Patient Appointment screen is opened.
+In these steps, you will add the code to run DoesPCEHRExist in the background when the Patient Appointment screen is opened.
 If a My Health Record is found, the My Health Record button is enabled.

 private void btnPatientAppointment_Click(object sender, EventArgs e)